Without a doubt, the Capitol Hill neighborhood sits east of the Colorado State Capitol -- with which its name is associated.

 A block away from Quality Hill Park at East 10th Avenue and Pennsylvania Street -- which, until recently, attracted a sizable number of homeless people -- is Nine Hundred Penn

 .
 The six-story structure is being renovated into six units, selling from $1.99 million to $2.59 million.
-Nadine Langer, the developer, notes, "You could say that we've brought Manhattan luxury to Denver, as each floor is its own condo!"
+On the project's website, developer Nadine Langer notes, "You could say that we've brought Manhattan luxury to Denver, as each floor is its own condo!"

 In a May 2016 report